choonchernlim/mac-dev-bootstrap/README.md

 # mac-dev-bootstrap

-A very opinionated script to install, configure and update the following development tools:
+A very opinionated script to install, configure and update the following development tools on a Mac:

 - [Homebrew](https://brew.sh/)
 - [Oh MyZsh](https://ohmyz.sh/)